orust-org/orust-OS/README.md

 ## License

-This project, with exception of the blog/content folder, is licensed under either of
+This project, is licensed under either of the

   .
 Apache License, Version 2.0 (LICENSE-APACHE or https://www.apache.org/licenses/LICENSE-2.0)